🚀 NEW: Self-Paced TEAS 7 Study Portal — 28 lessons, 16 tools, flashcards & practice tests Try Free Preview →

 Does the thought of a math test make your heart race?
-You are not alone.
+You're not alone.
 Thousands of aspiring nursing students face severe math anxiety when approaching the ATI TEAS 7.

 If you consider yourself "bad at math," the TEAS 7 math section can feel like a massive, insurmountable barrier between you and your dream of attending nursing school.
 Many students avoid studying for it because looking at fractions and algebra triggers feelings of frustration and inadequacy.

 But here is the truth: TEAS 7 Math isn't about being a "math genius" or solving complex calculus equations.
-It is about recognizing patterns, understanding a few foundational rules, and practicing a very specific set of high-yield question types.
-You do not need to learn all of mathematics—you just need to learn the TEAS.
+It's about recognizing patterns, understanding a few foundational rules, and practicing a very specific set of high-yield question types.
+You don't need to learn all of mathematics—you just need to learn the TEAS.

-In this guide, we will break down exactly what you need to focus on to pass the TEAS 7 math section, even if you haven't taken a math class in a decade.
+In this guide, we'll break down exactly what you need to focus on to pass the TEAS 7 math section, even if you haven't taken a math class in a decade.

 First, let's demystify what you are actually facing.
 The TEAS 7 Math section consists of 38 questions, and you are given 57 minutes to complete them.
 That gives you exactly 1.5 minutes per question.